june-in-exile/will/contracts/README.md

 ### Phase2: Probation

-1. Follow the [backend's](../apps/backend/) "Phase2: Probation" instructions to doownload the testament from the IPFS, decrypt it, and sign the cid as the executor.
+1. Follow the [backend's](../apps/backend/) "Phase2: Probation" instructions to doownload the will from the IPFS, decrypt it, and sign the cid as the executor.

-2. Notarize the `CID` in the TestamentFactory contract.
+2. Notarize the `CID` in the WillFactory contract.

    ```sh
    make notarizeCID